zcorpan/html-parser-book/manuscript/parser.md

         └── br
 ```

-A `p` end tag, when there’s no `p` element "in button scope", it implies a `p` start tag before it, so that it ends up as an empty `p` element.
+A `p` end tag, when there's no `p` element "in button scope", it implies a `p` start tag before it, so that it ends up as an empty `p` element.
 However, this only happens in the "in body" insertion mode.

 This means that, for the markup in the quiz, the first `p` end tag is ignored.
 The first `br` start tag steps through the insertion modes to "in body", and inserts a `br` element.
 Then the `br` end tag inserts another `br` element.
 Finally, the `p` end tag inserts an empty `p` element.
 So the correct answer is: `br`, `br`, `p`.

-Certain end tags are optional, and are implied by some other start tag or by an ancestor’s end tag.
+Certain end tags are optional, and are implied by some other start tag or by an ancestor's end tag.
 The HTML standard has an algorithm to *generate implied end tags*:

 When the steps below require the UA to generate implied end tags, then, while the current node is a `dd` element, a `dt` element, an `li` element, an `optgroup` element, an `option` element, a `p` element, an `rb` element, an `rp` element, an `rt` element, or an `rtc` element, the UA must pop the current node off the stack of open elements.